johannesloetzsch/nix-docker-cljc/README.md

 Caching is done based on `flake.lock` and `flake.nix`.
 In case one of the files changed, it will fallback to the latest available cache.

 Note: Circleci requires that nix builds run without sandboxing, otherwise it fails with „_cannot set host name: Operation not permitted_“.

+The example also shows how a file from a derivation can be uploaded to an github release.